kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

 YAMLLINT(1)                                                                                 yamllint                                                                                YAMLLINT(1)

 NAME
        yamllint -

        A linter for YAML files.

-       yamllint does not only check for syntax validity, but for weirdnesses like key repetition and cosmetic problems such as lines length, trailing spaces, inden‐ tation, etc.
+       yamllint does not only check for syntax validity, but for weirdnesses like key repetition and cosmetic problems such as lines length, trailing spaces, indentation, etc.

 SCREENSHOT
        [image: yamllint screenshot] [image]